ONEARMY/community-platform/packages/documentation/docs/Testing/end-to-end.md

 ```
 (or shorthand `yarn test`)

-### Seeding and Clearing
+### Data Seeding
 A standard set of database documents are created at the start of every test and cleared at the end.
-In case of test fail this may not always happen successfully, and so it may be required to run another passing spec if manually running tests and seeing inconsistent behaviour (e.g. testing create a howto already has the howto populated).
+These are populated from the `fixtures/seed` folder to the online firebase firestore database.

+They will be automatically deleted after tests have completed running

 ### CI testing
 Tests are automatically run on every pull request, and can be viewed on the cypress dashboard.
 A link to the specific test run will be populated into the PR, or publicly viewable at: https://dashboard.cypress.io/projects/4s5zgo/runs